 The Council collects National Non-Domestic Rates (NNDR) for its area based on rateable values set by the Valuation Office Agency (VOA), multiplied by a uniform business rate set by Central Government.
-For most businesses, this was set at 47.1p per £ for 2013/14 (45.8p for 2012/13).
-For local businesses with a rateable value of less than £18,000, a discount of 0.9p was allowed giving a rate of 46.2p per £.
-The rateable value at 31 March 2014 was £163,706,396 (£163,943,367 for 2012/13).
-In previous financial years the total amount due, less certain allowances, was paid to a central pool (the NNDR pool) administered by Central Government, which, in turn, paid to Local Authorities their share of the pool, such shares being based on a standard amount per head of the local adult population.
+For most businesses, this was set at 49.3p per £ for 2015/16 (48.2p for 2014/15).
+For local businesses with a rateable value of less than £18,000, a discount of 1.3p was allowed giving a rate of 48p per £.
+The total rateable value for the district at 31 March 2016 was £153,645,813 (£163,980,127 for 2014/15).

-In 2013/14, the administration of NNDR changed following the introduction of the Business Rates Retention Scheme, this aims to give Councils a greater incentive to grow businesses but also increases the financial risk due to volatility, appeals and non-collection rates.
-Instead of paying NNDR to the central pool, local authorities retain a proportion of the total collectable rates due.
+In 2013/14, the administration of NNDR changed following the introduction of the Business Rates Retention Scheme.
+This aims to give councils a greater incentive to grow businesses but also increases the financial risks associated with volatility, appeals and non-collection rates.
+Instead of paying NNDR to a central pool, local authorities retain a proportion of the total collectable rates due.
 For the City Council the local share is 40%.
-The remainder is distributed to preceptors; Central Government (50%), Lancashire County Council (9%) and Lancashire Fire and Rescue Authority (1%).
-The amounts distributed in 2013/14 are shown in Note 3.
+The remainder is distributed to Central Government (50%), Lancashire County Council (9%) and Lancashire Fire and Rescue Authority (1%).

-When the scheme was introduced, Central Government set a baseline level for each authority identifying the expected level of retained business rates and a top up tariff amount to ensure that all authorities receive their baseline amount.
-Tariffs due from authorities payable to Central Government are used to finance the top ups to those authorities who do not achieve their targeted baseline funding.
-The tariff payable by the Council during 2013/14 was £19.022M.
+When the scheme was introduced, Central Government set a baseline level for each authority identifying the expected level of retained business rates, allowing for any top up amount to ensure that all authorities receive their baseline income.
+Tariffs payable to Government are used to finance such top ups to those authorities who do not achieve their targeted baseline funding.
+The tariff payable by the Council during 2015/16 was $\pounds$ 19.763M ( $\pounds$ 19.392M in 2014/15).